GSA-TTS/FAC-transition-site/src/data/tribal.md

 <div class="grid-container">

-{% for item in collections.walkthrough %}
+{% for item in collections.tribal %}

   {% if item.data.title | length %}